AnyLog-co/documentation/managing data files status.md

 | start_date | retrieve entries with a date greater or equal to the start_date. | |
 | end_date | retrieve entries with a date earlier than the end_date. | |

+Note: Setting a star sign (*) for a table name provides information from all the TSD tables hosted on the node.
 Examples:
 <pre>
 time file summary
-time file summary where start_date = -3d
+time file summary where table = * time file summary where start_date = -3d
 </pre>